-Gripped by the suicide of screen icon Marilyn Monroe, James Rosenquist created a stylized, fragmented, and inverted portrait of Monroe interwoven and superimposed with disjointed parts of Marilyn’s name, image, and the trademark script of the Coca-Cola logo.
+Gripped by the death of screen icon Marilyn Monroe, James Rosenquist created a stylized, fragmented, and inverted portrait of Monroe interwoven and superimposed with disjointed parts of Marilyn’s name, image, and the trademark script of the Coca-Cola logo.
 By fragmenting Monroe’s image and combining her with another popular product, Rosenquist comments on how the late actress’s life and career had been co-opted and consumed by her superstar status.

 In 1964, Rosenquist explained: “Painting is probably more exciting than advertising—so why shouldn’t it be done with that power and gusto, that impact?
 When I use a combination of fragments of things, the fragments or objects or real things are caustic to one another, and the title is also caustic to the fragments.”

-Oil and spray enamel on canvas
+Medium Oil and spray enamel on canvas

-7' 9" x 6' 1/4" (236.2 x 183.3 cm)
+Dimensions 7' 9" x 6' 1/4" (236.2 x 183.3 cm)

-The Sidney and Harriet Janis Collection
+Credit The Sidney and Harriet Janis Collection

-Object number
+Object number 646.1967

-Painting and Sculpture
+Department Painting & Sculpture

 Installation views

-We have identified these works in the following photos from our exhibition history.
+We have identified this work in the following photos from our exhibition history.

 How we identified these works